catalystsystem/catalyst-intent/README.md

 ### Oracle

-Oracles are located in `src/oracles`. `BaseOracle.sol` implements shared logic between all oracles, this mainly consists of messaging and standardizing proven outputs are exposed. `BridgeOracle.sol` and `BitcoinOracle.sol` implements logic for verifying VM payments and Bitcoin TXOs respectively.
+Oracles are located in `src/oracles`. `BaseOracle.sol` implement shared logic between all oracles, this mainly consists of messaging and standardizing proven outputs are exposed. `BridgeOracle.sol` and `BitcoinOracle.sol` implements logic for verifying VM payments and Bitcoin TXOs respectively.
 The Bridge Oracle allows solvers to fill outputs, outputs can be proven by calling `fill(...)`, while the Bitcoin Oracle allows solvers to verify outputs, outputs can be verified by calling `verify(...)`.
 By extending oracles with the `GARP/GeneralisedIncentivesOracle.sol`, oracles get the ability to relay & receive proofs to & from other oracles.

 ### Bitcoin SPV (Light) Client